Bharti AXA General boosts health segment with wellness and Ayush benefits amid COVID

-New Delhi, Feb 9 (IANS) Following the robust growth in the health segment in the first half of the financial year 2020-21, leading private non-life insurer Bharti AXA General Insurance strengthened its health insurance portfolio with wellness and Ayush benefits with the introduction of an innovative healthcare offering Health AdvantEDGE that provides holistic protection against mounting expenses related to medical exigencies and other healthcare services.
+New Delhi: Following the robust growth in the health segment in the first half of the financial year 2020-21, leading private non-life insurer Bharti AXA General Insurance strengthened its health insurance portfolio with wellness and Ayush benefits with the introduction of an innovative healthcare offering Health AdvantEDGE that provides holistic protection against mounting expenses related to medical exigencies and other healthcare services.

 Bharti AXA Health AdvantEDGE is also one of the few healthcare products that offer comprehensive wellness benefits as a key differentiator in the domestic health insurance market.
 It is specially designed to support the healthcare and wellness needs of customers.